t-bast/bolts/02-peer-protocol.md

       - MUST set `next_commitment_number` to the commitment number of the `commitment_signed` it sent.
   - otherwise:
     - MUST NOT set `next_funding_txid`.
+    - MUST set `next_commitment_number` to the commitment number of the next `commitment_signed` batch it expects to receive.
   - if `option_splice` was negotiated:
     - MUST set `your_last_funding_locked` to the txid of the last `splice_locked` it received.
     - if it never received `splice_locked` for any transaction, but it received `channel_ready`: